-The Minister with responsibility for medicines Supply (Karin Smyth) has indicated in a response to coroners that the Department of Health and Social Care will aim to consult on further flexibilities for pharmacists in times of acute need in Summer 2025.
+The Minister with responsibility for medicines Supply has indicated that the Department of Health and Social Care will aim to consult on further flexibilities for pharmacists in times of acute need in Summer 2025.

 The purpose of this discussion is to raise awareness of this likely consultation and gather early feedback from this group on items that will need to be considered as part of implementing any such proposals.